radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade-81.md

 ## Overview

-The process from upgrading from RadiantOne Identity Data Management v8.0.2 SaaS to v8.1.X is described below.
+The process from upgrading from RadiantOne Identity Data Management v8.0.2 SaaS to v8.1.0 is described below.
 If you are running a version prior to v8.0.2, you must first update to this version.
+Once you have updated to v8.1.0, you can update from this point to additional v8.1.X patch releases (e.g. v8.1.1)

 ## Prerequisites